cdapio/cdap/cdap-docs/admin-manual/source/installation/cloudera/installation.rst

 Run the Cloudera Manager Admin Console *Add Service* Wizard and select *CDAP*.
 When completing the Wizard, these notes may help:

-- *Add Service* Wizard, Page 2: **Optional Hive dependency** is for the optional CDAP "Explore" component which can be enabled later.
+- *Add Service* Wizard, Page 2: **Hive dependency** is for the CDAP "Explore" component which is enabled by default.

 - *Add Service* Wizard, Page 3: **Choosing Role Assignments**.
 Ensure CDAP roles are assigned to hosts colocated with service or gateway roles for HBase, HDFS, Yarn, and optionally Hive.